 2. This is still a beta feature, which means we're very open to feedback. :) We're still learning how to make the user experience perfect on this feature - That's why it's a beta.
 If something doesn't look right to you, or doesn't feel intuitive, let us know!

 3. If at any point in the process you get stuck or you're not sure where to go next, don't be shy about reaching out!
 We want to make sure that everyone's set up how they'd like.
 We'd be more than happy to help if you find yourself out of your depth.

 What is Multi-way Sync?

 Unito used to require that you sync no more than two different projects together.
 This is enough for a lot of teams.
 That said, as your organization grows you'll often want to connect even more projects together.
 With Multi-way Sync, you can do just that!
 Build any kind of workflow you can imagine by chaining tools together with Unito.
-Apply labels and filters and make collaborating between teams easier than ever.
+Apply labels and filters, and make collaborating between teams easier than ever.

 There are three particular use cases that Multi-way Sync fits very well with:

 "Sharing" - Sharing one project across many different teams with almost no filtering

 "Splitting" - Taking a giant project and parceling it out to different teams in other tools